-Disease/ Agent Mode of Contagious Report to Exclusion Documentation for Transmission Period Public Health Return Rash with fever and behavioral change associated with severe diseases such as Meningitis, Chicken Pox, Measles and other communicable diseases Varies depending upon the infectious agent.
-Varies depending upon the infectious agent Report outbreaks only Exclude students/children until a health care provider has determined that the illness is not a communicable disease.
+Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Rash with fever and behavioral change associated with severe diseases such as Meningitis, Chicken Pox, Measles, and other communicable diseases Varies depending upon the infectious agent Varies depending upon the infectious agent Report outbreaks only Exclude students/children until a health care provider has determined that the illness is not a communicable disease.
 Exclude faculty and staff for rash with fever and/or joint pain, until a communicable disease such as measles or rubella has been ruled out.
-Medical note documenting evaluation, non- communicability RSV (Respiratory Syncytial Virus) Respiratory (droplet) route or contact with infected individuals or contaminated objects.
-Shed for 3-8 days for children and adults Shed for 3-4 weeks in young infants Report outbreaks IMMEDIATELY by phone Exclude younger children with RSV if the child has a fever or if the child is too sick to participate in activities with other children and staff.
-Parent note Ringworm (Tinea) Ringworm of the Scalp (Tinea capitis) Contact with infected individuals, animals or contact with contaminated objects.
-Infectious as long as fungus is in the skin lesion Once treatment begins the individual is no longer infectious Not Reportable Exclude all students, employees and staff at the end of the day.
-Ringworm of the scalp requires oral antifungal treatment.
-Students, employees and staff must have appropriate treatment initiated to return.
-Parent or staff note that treatment has been initiated
+Medical note documenting evaluation, non- communicability RSV (Respiratory Syncytial Virus) Respiratory (droplet) route or contact with infected individuals or contaminated objects Shed for 3-8 days for children and adults May shed for 3-4 weeks in young infants and in immuno- suppressed individuals Report outbreaks IMMEDIATELY by phone Exclude younger children with RSV if the child has a fever or if the child is too sick to participate in activities with other children and staff.
+Parent note

+Ringworm (Tinea) Contact with Infectious as Not Reportable Exclude all students, employees, and Parent or staff note infected long as staff at the end of the day. that treatment has Ringworm of the individuals, fungus is in Ringworm of the scalp been initiated Scalp (Tinea animals or the skin (Tinea capitis) requires oral capitis) contact with lesion antifungal treatment. contaminated Ringworm of the body (Tinea Ringworm of the objects Once corporis) requires topical Body (Tinea treatment treatment. corporis) begins the individual is no Students, employees, and staff longer must have appropriate treatment infectious initiated to return.

-Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Ringworm of the Body (Tinea corporis).
-Contact with infected individuals, animals or contact with contaminated objects.
-Infectious as long as fungus is in the skin lesion Once treatment begins the individual is no longer infectious Not Reportable Exclude all students, employees and staff at the end of the day.
-Ringworm of the body requires topical treatment.
-Students, employees and staff must have appropriate treatment initiated to return.
-Parent or staff note that treatment has been initiated Rubella (German Measles) Respiratory (droplet) route or contact with infected individual or contaminated objects.
-May be spread 7 days before to 14 days after the rash appears Report within 24 hours by phone Exclude until 7 days after onset of rash.
+Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Rubella (German Measles) Respiratory (droplet) route or contact with infected individual or contaminated objects May be spread 7 days before to 14 days after the rash appears Report within 24 hours by phone Exclude until 7 days after onset of rash.
 Congenital Rubella: Exclude until 1 year of age unless nasopharyngeal and urine cultures after 3 months of age are repeatedly negative for rubella virus.
 Medical note documenting at least 7 days since onset of rash Scabies Close person to person contact, or contact with infected objects Until treatment is completed Report outbreaks only Exclude until after appropriate scabicidal treatment has been completed (usually overnight) Medical note documenting evaluation and completion of therapy

-Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Shingles (Varicella Herpes Zoster) Contact with fluid from vesicles of immune- competent persons; Airborne and contact when localized in immunocom- promised persons or if disseminated in all persons Until blisters are scabbed over Exclude if lesions cannot be covered, until lesions are crusted, and no new lesions appear within a 24-hour period.
-Parent note or staff statement indicating any uncovered lesions have dried/crusted Skin lesions (including Staphylococcal and Streptococcal skin and soft tissue infections, MRSA, Herpes Gladiatorum, etc.) Contact with infected person or contaminated objects.
-Varies by infectious agent and treatment Report outbreaks only Exclude only if skin lesions are draining and cannot be covered, or if the covering cannot be maintained because drainage is soaking through the coverage.
+Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Shingles (Varicella Herpes Zoster) Contact with fluid from vesicles of immune-competent persons; Airborne and contact when localized in immunocompromised persons or if disseminated in all persons Until blisters are scabbed over Exclude if lesions cannot be covered, until lesions are crusted, and no new lesions appear within a 24-hour period.
+Parent note or staff statement indicating any uncovered lesions have dried/crusted Skin lesions (including Staphylococcal and Streptococcal skin and soft tissue infections, MRSA, Herpes Gladiatorum, etc.) Strep Throat (Streptococcal pharyngitis) Contact with infected person or contaminated objects Respiratory (droplet) route or contact with contaminated objects.
+Varies by infectious agent and treatment Infectious until treated with appropriate antibiotic Report outbreaks only Report outbreaks only Exclude only if skin lesions are draining and cannot be covered, or if the covering cannot be maintained because drainage is soaking through the coverage.
 Carrier Status: Having a MRSA infection or harboring MRSA bacteria (being a carrier) is not a reason for exclusion.
-Not required
+Exclude until afebrile and at least 24 hours after treatment has been initiated.
+Medical note documenting initiation of treatment, with parent note of afebrile status